Cascada da Bernina

 Internet: www.engadin.ch

-Take a photo camera with you and schedule your hike with the Bernina Express.
+Take a camera with you and time your hike according to the Bernina Express timetable.

 Directions